tgalarneau/bms/README.md

 **SETUP**

-It's very simple, first install bms.py or meters-socket.py or both, test data output, and then Telegraph, InfluxDB, and Grafana.
+It's very simple, first install bms.py or meters-socket.py or both, test data output, and then install Telegraph, InfluxDB, and Grafana.
 The default configurations are okay for both InfluxDB and Grafana.
 Remember to change print outputs to socket outputs by uncommenting.

 For InfluxDB you need to create a new database and user with password.